-Here for Mackendrick’s student handout.
+Here for a compilation of Mackendrick’s student handouts on the subject.

 Here is a longer clip from that broadcast.